 If it is an attack:

-enter the attacking player and either the attack combination code (if you are scouting with combo codes) or tempo
+enter the attacking player and either the attack combination code (if you are scouting with combination codes) or tempo

 optionally (but recommended) enter the number of blockers on the attack